rjohnsen/threathunting-book/content/part-5/smb-netbios-file-shares.md

 - A workstation behaving like an inventory, backup, indexing, or management server.
 - LDAP discovery immediately before broad SMB access.

 Do not define *rapid* globally.
 Build separate baselines for people, jump hosts, deployment systems, backup, search indexers, data-loss prevention, vulnerability scanners, and file-management services.
-The valuable anomaly is machine-like breadth from an identity or device whose normal behavior is human-scale.
+The valuable anomaly is machine-like breadth from an identity or device whose normal behaviour is human-scale.

 ### AD Explorer and adjacent discovery